GoogleCloudPlatform/emblem/docs/decisions/2022-07-pet-test-fixtures.md

-# Allow "pet" test fixtures
+# Prefer ephemeral test fixtures where possible

 * **Status:** approved
 * **Last Updated:** 2022-07
+* **Objective:** Clarify the use of permanent vs. reusable Cloud resources

 ## Context & Problem Statement

-Emblem evolved to use "pet" test fixtures in end-to-end (E2E) test runs.
+Emblem evolved to use long-lived, singleton test fixtures in end-to-end (E2E) test runs.
 These include resources such as Google Cloud projects, Cloud Storage buckets, container images in Artifact Registry, and Cloud Run services.

-We decided to investigate whether we should migrate our fixtures to a "cattle"-based model.
+We decided to investigate whether we should migrate these long-lived, singleton fixtures to a more ephemeral approach.

 ## Priorities